Lam Wing-Kee — Hong Kong bookseller 'fights back China' with his Taiwan shop | DW | 27.04.2020

 'Long-term mission'

-Soon after Lam left Hong Kong last year, anti-government protests erupted in the city, which lasted for months.
-Thousands of people were arrested, and later charged, by Hong Kong's authorities.
+Soon after Lam left Hong Kong last year anti-government protests erupted in the city, lasting for months.
+Thousands of people were arrested and later charged by Hong Kong's authorities.

 "It saddens me to see how Hong Kong descended into chaos," Lam said.
 "Beijing has completely abandoned the promises it made to Hong Kong in the 1980s."